-If you live in an older or heritage home, there are tremendous advantages in lifting your foundation as part of a home renovation.
+If you live in an older or heritage home, there are tremendous advantages in lifting your house as part of a home renovation.
 In fact, I can think of eight great reasons for doing so.

 A house lift is done by digging out the current basement to a new depth and then extending the foundation walls downwards to support the home on new footings.
 It is also called foundation underpinning which is one of our major construction services.